 Home insurance companies will want to know what type of heating system your home has, the type of fuel, and if it’s a hydronic radiant floor heating system, the age of the unit used to heat the water.
 Home insurance policies generally cover water damage caused by burst pipes, so it is important for your insurer to know what type of risk they are taking on.
 The type of system you have, as well as the age, can have a bearing on whether you can obtain home insurance, and at what cost.

 These systems do seem to last a long time, but proper maintenance is key to keeping any system in good working order.
 If your heat goes out during the winter, there could be some serious water damage due to frozen pipes bursting.
 It’s in everybody’s best interest to make sure your heating system is in good condition.

 Be sure to review your home insurance policy in detail, and consult with your agent if you have any questions or require clarification.
 Most policies have exclusions for water damage caused by frozen and burst pipes if you’ve been away from home during the winter.
+Or, from damage caused by continuous water leaks over a period of time.
 Some companies may require you to have your home checked regularly (or even daily) if you’re gone during the usual heating season.
 Otherwise, any damage caused by freezing will not be insured.
 Just imagine coming home to a big frozen mess, and then finding out your insurance will not pay for the repairs.
 It’s important to know exactly what the requirements are, so you can properly protect your home, and rest easy while you’re away on vacation.